spacetelescope/stpsf/docs/more_examples.rst

 ..
-  Copy in some examples here from test_webbpsf and validate_webbpsf ?
+  Copy in some examples here from test_stpsf and validate_stpsf ?